dart-lang/sdk/runtime/vm/service/service.md

   BeingInitialized,

   // Indicates that a variable has been eliminated by the optimizing compiler.
-  OptimizedOut
+  OptimizedOut,

+  // Reserved for future use.
+  Free,
 }
 ```

-A _SentinelType_ is used to distinguish different kinds of _Sentinel_ objects.
+A _SentinelKind_ is used to distinguish different kinds of _Sentinel_ objects.

+Adding new values to _SentinelKind_ is considered a backwards
+compatible change.
+Clients must handle this gracefully.

 ### Script